 Application Route: Apply through the CAO

-The Applied Social Care degree is designed to enable graduates to make the world a better place for everyone, by correcting the social injustices that exists in today’s society.
+The BA (Hons) Applied Social Care degree is designed to enable graduates to make the world a better place for everyone, by empowering and enabling people, and by correcting the social injustices that exist in today's society.

-Our graduates understand the inherent structures of inequality and the impact that has on human rights and society in general.
-We ensure out students have the capacity and skills they need to support and care for the vulnerable, the excluded and the oppressed within society.
+Our graduates understand the inherent structures of inequality and the impact they have on human rights and society in general.
+We ensure students have the capacity and skills they need to support and care for vulnerable, excluded and oppressed people within society.

-This degree is underpinned by an educational philosophy based on dialogue and life experience.
-Small class sizes help enrich student's understanding of what’s involved in an authentic and therapeutic relationship driven by a person-centred approach toward care.
+Our degree is underpinned by an educational philosophy based on dialogue and lived experience.
+A dedicated full-time placement coordinator works closely with students to ensure the best possible placement experience for every student.
+Our small class sizes help enrich student's understanding of what’s involved in an authentic and therapeutic relationship driven by a person-centred approach toward care.

 - Learning and Innovation Skills